dmatarinl/go_server/README.md

 # go_server

-Begginer Rest Api, made it to understanding the function of a Rest Api in Golang using html
+Begginer Rest Api, made it to understand how a Rest Api in golang using html works.

+Begginer friendly - tutorial.